climate-tech-handbook/climate-tech-handbook/docs/level-1.md

 :::note Lesson Overview
 ### In this lesson you will:
 - Pick a climate solution to research

-- Intro to Climate Solution frameworks
+- Get to know 10 companies within that solution

-- What a climate job is like
+- Build your daily and weekly information diet

-- Intro to core communities and resources
+- Build your profile and networking strategy
 :::

 ## Pick your climate solution